roshinip21/Object-detection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Clinical-AI-trial project is a web application that extracts and processes clinical data from both URLs and uploaded documents (PDF, DOC, TXT).
-It uses OpenAI's API to analyze the extracted content and identify key medical information (like patient details, diagnoses, procedures).
-The processed data can then be exported to Excel files for further analysis or record-keeping.
+The Object detection project is a web application that takes an image upload to classify using Tensorflow Mobilenet model.

 ### Built With